clyve345/Video-Classification-for-Misinformation-Mitigation-on-TikTok/README.md

 Other than video classification, I do data cleaning, EDA and visualization to understand and prepare the data for analysis and modelling.

+## Data
+Dataset is taken from the Google Advanced Data Analyst Course on Coursera.